Anahuac disturbances: 1835 disturbance

 A second dispute arose in late June 27, 1835, again over the issue of customs.
-Leading up to this crisis, a large number of Anglo settlers had immigrated into the Anahuac area.
+Leading up to this crisis, a large number of Anglo settlers had invaded the Anahuac area.
 The current commander was reported as being uneasy about the insubordinate attitudes of the locals, and he requested additional military assistance from his superiors.
 Tensions continued to escalate as some citizens demonstrated with anti-taxation protests and petitions.
 In addition, a group is known as the Citizens of Texas began to meet with the intention of realizing these demands.
 Andrew Briscoe, a local merchant and boat captain as well as a member of this group, complained that taxes were not being enforced equally at all ports.
 He intentionally tested the new commander, Capt.
 Antonio Tenorio, by loading his boat in a way to increase the curiosity of the officials.
 Briscoe simply loaded his boat with ballast.
 Tenorio was incensed and arrested Briscoe and his partner DeWitt Clinton Harris.
 The soldiers escorting Harris and Briscoe shot and wounded another Texian, young William Smith.